israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 > var dateFields = [1970, 0, 1];  // 1 Jan 1970
 > var d = new Date(...dateFields);
 >```

+To use new with an array of parameters without spread syntax

 ### Function Expression